ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 Semantic segmentation requires combining raw pixels to develop specific detectors for items like color and then building on this to create more informative feature detectors to finally identify specific things like a cat or a dog.
 Nonetheless, the segmentation model will not give us a single classification-like list of binary flags like classification models since the output should be a heatmap or mask.

-=== Why we need heatmap or mask as output of segmentation
+=== Why we need heatmap or mask as output of segmentation.

 The output of a U-Net network in biomedical image segmentation is typically a heatmap or a mask because these formats provide a clear visual representation of the boundaries that the network has identified in the image.
 A heatmap is a colored image that highlights the regions of the input image that are most important for the output classes, whereas a mask is a binary image that indicates which pixels belong to which class.

 In biomedical image segmentation, it is important to accurately identify the areas of interest, such as tumors or blood vessels, to aid in diagnosis and treatment.
 The heatmap or mask allows for easy visualization of these areas and can be used by medical professionals to make more informed decisions.
 Moreover, the heatmap or mask output can be used as input for further processing and analysis, such as quantifying the size or volume of a segmented region.

-=== UNet Architecture for Image Segmentation
+=== UNet Architecture for Image Segmentation.

 *U-Net* is a convolutional neural network that can produce pixelwise output for image segmentation.
 It has a U-shaped encoder-decoder structure that operates at different resolutions.
 The encoder network reduces the spatial dimensions and increases the number of filters at each block, while the decoder network does the opposite.
 The key innovation of U-Net is the use of skip connections that link the encoder and decoder blocks at the same level, allowing the network to capture multi-scale features and produce more precise segmentations.